-The truth is that many of those we have ordained as ministers of God in our churches today are not truly called and chosen by God, but are just victims of spiritual deception and manipulation.
+The truth is that many of those we have ordained as ministers of God in our churches today are not indeed called and chosen by God but are just victims of spiritual deception and manipulation.

-Sadly, many vibrant and zealous young men and women, but spiritually immature and undiscerning, have been manipulated, coaxed or cajoled into working for selfish and ambitious leaders in the church to help them achieve their inordinate ambitions while they erroneously think they are working for God.
+Many vibrant and zealous young men and women who are spiritually immature and undiscerning have been manipulated, coaxed, or cajoled into working for selfish and ambitious leaders in the church to help them achieve their inordinate ambitions.
+Sadly, they erroneously think they are working for God.

 These selfish and ambitious leaders deceive immature believers into believing that God has called and chosen them to be His servants under their leadership.

 Apostle Paul frankly warned Timothy about laying hands hastily on men to set them apart for ministry or leadership positions in the Church.

 Paul admonishes, “Do not ordain any one hastily; and do not be a partaker in the sins of others; keep yourself pure.”
 (1 Tim.
 5:22 WNT).

 Suppose only our Bishops, Senior Pastors, General Overseers, or Superintendents have heeded this great admonition or warning.
 In that case, the Church might not have landed in the dirty and muddy water she has found herself in today.